camunda/camunda-docs-manual/content/user-guide/process-engine/multi-tenancy.md

 ### Getting a user's Tenant Ids from the Identity Service

 The process engine's Identity Service can be used to manage users, groups and tenants as well as their relationships.
-The following example shows how to retreive the lists of groups and tenants for a given user and then use these lists when setting the authentication:
+The following example shows how to retrieve the lists of groups and tenants for a given user and then use these lists when setting the authentication:

 ```java
 List<Tenant> groups = identityService.createGroupQuery()